Unrecognizable Yet Identifiable: Image Distortion with Preserved Embeddings: Introduction

 \section{Introduction}

 In the digital age, one cannot overstate the necessity for robust cybersecurity systems.
-With the rapid proliferation of digital identities and the increasing reliance on virtual platforms for many activities, safeguarding personal and organizational data has become a crucial problem \citep{ai_for_biometric}.
+With the rapid integration of digital identities and the increasing reliance on virtual platforms for many activities, safeguarding personal and organizational data has become a crucial problem \citep{ai_for_biometric}.
 This surge in digitalization has simultaneously amplified cybersecurity vulnerabilities, making exploring innovative and effective security solutions essential.
-Biometric technologies, utilizing unique physical or behavioral characteristics for identification and authentication, have emerged at the forefront of this endeavor \citep{authentication_techniques}.
+One such solution is biometric-based authentication systems \citep{authentication_techniques}, which can remove the need to memorize passwords and provide an additional security layer in authentication systems.

 Current biometric systems, while revolutionary in many respects, have their drawbacks.
-A predominant concern is the risk of irreversible compromise; once a biometric trait is exposed or stolen, it is compromised forever, unlike traditional passwords or tokens that can be easily changed \citep{vulnerabilities_biometric}.
+A huge concern is the risk of irreversible compromise; once a biometric trait is exposed or stolen, it is compromised forever, unlike traditional passwords or tokens that can be easily changed \citep{vulnerabilities_biometric}.
 Furthermore, issues like data privacy, susceptibility to spoofing attacks, and the challenge of maintaining high accuracy under varied conditions underscore the limitations of existing biometric technologies.
 Integrating these systems into diverse platforms also presents challenges in terms of scalability, interoperability, and user accessibility.

-Against this backdrop, our research introduces a new concept in biometric technologies to redefine the approach to biometric data security and management.
-The core of our vision is the development of novel intellectual biometric technologies that address the existing challenges and open new horizons in cybersecurity.
-This approach pivots on leveraging deep learning and machine learning algorithms to enhance the security and efficacy of biometric systems.
+Against this backdrop, many research studies have explored how biometric data can be effectively managed to prevent revealing a person's identity.
+Obviously, storing the original biometrics data, like fingerprint or face image, is entirely insecure; once the attacker gets access to the database, he knows the biometrics of each person registered in the system.
+Therefore, there should be a way to store the derived features, which can help identify the person without revealing as much information as possible.